 Stop #3: Southern Thailand

-You could spend months bouncing around Southern Thailand and still only scratch its surface.
-Four days is short, but if you stick to one destination, you’ll be able to maximize your beach time.
+You could spend months island hopping around Southern Thailand and still only scratch its surface.
+With eight days, you’ll be able to maximize your beach time by splitting your itinerary into two four-day trips.
 The following three islands each have a unique character, are relatively easy to get to and make for a great tropic-tinged getaway on a four-day jaunt.

 Option #1: 4 days in Phuket